Darxo/Hardened/README.md

 - **Knock Back** now displays its hitchance bonus correctly in the preview
 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile
+- Cartographer will no longer pay for "discovering" the Ancient Watchtower a second time when you interact with it
 - Every accessory now plays a default sound when moved around in the inventory
 - Roads will no longer be generated directly on the map border
 - Change the inventory icon of the **Witchhunter's Hat** to look exactly like the sprite on the brother